srijansingh53/almabase-task/README.md

 https://api.github.com/orgs/{org_name} - to verify if it is an organization https://api.github.com/repositories/{repo_id}/contributions - to get all committees ordered by most commits
 ```
 (P.S.
 The github API allows 10 requests per minute for search endpoint.
-You may get alert for rate limit exeeded for higher number of repos.)
+You may get alert for rate limit exeeded for higher number of repos.
+You may have to wait for 1 minute before running any other request.)

 ## Run Locally